Frequently Asked Questions

 Cost per hour per attendee

 The Annual Family Café also provides a uniquely valuable outlet for State Agencies to meet their parent training and information dissemination objectives in their state contracts.
-Last year, 39 presentations were delivered by State of Florida employees.
-Additionally, several state agencies had tables in the Exhibit Hall, including the ABLE United, the Agency for Persons with Disabilities, the Agency for Health Care Administration, the Department of Education, and the Department of Health (Brain and Spinal Cord Injury Program, Bureau of Chronic Disease Prevention, CMS Early Steps, and Division of Emergency Preparedness and Community Support Bureau of Preparedness and Response), the Division of Vocational Rehabilitation, the Division of Blind Services, Volunteer Florida and CareerSource Florida.
+Last year, 35 presentations were delivered by State of Florida employees.
+Additionally, several state agencies had tables in the Exhibit Hall, including the ABLE United, the Agency for Persons with Disabilities, the Agency for Health Care Administration, multiple programs of both the Department of Education and the Department of Health, the Division of Vocational Rehabilitation, the Division of Blind Services, and CareerSource Florida.

 Your exhibit space will consist of a 10′ x 10′ booth space, with a skirted six foot table, two chairs, pipe and drape, signage, and electricity.
 Your payment also entitles you to two complimentary professional registrations for the event.